What is a protein in urine test?

-A protein in urine test measures protein is in your urine (pee).
+A protein in urine test measures how much protein is in your urine (pee).
 Normally, you have very little protein in your urine.
-A large amount of protein in urine (proteinuria) may mean that you have a problem with your kidneys.
-Kidneys are organs that filter extra water and wastes out of your blood to make urine.
+A large amount of protein in urine (proteinuria) may mean you have a kidney problem.
+Your kidneys are organs that filter extra water and waste out of your blood to make urine.

 Proteins are large molecules that are essential for your body to work properly.
+They have many important functions, including giving your body energy, rebuilding muscles, and helping your immune system.
 Protein is found in all parts of your body, including your blood.
-When your kidneys clean waste from your blood, tiny filters prevent the large protein molecules from leaving your body through urine.
+When your kidneys clean waste from your blood, tiny filters prevent the large protein molecules from leaving your body through your urine.

 If there is a problem with your kidneys, protein can leak into your urine.
-High levels of protein in your urine over a period of time may be the first sign that kidney disease or another condition has damaged the filters in your kidneys.
-A protein in urine test can help you find kidney damage early so you can make changes to protect your kidneys.
+High protein levels in your urine over a period of time may be the first sign that kidney disease or another condition has damaged the filters in your kidneys.
+A protein in urine test can help you find kidney damage early.
+This may help your health care provider determine the best treatment.
+You can also start making changes to protect your kidneys.

 Other names: urine protein, 24-hour urine protein; urine total protein; ratio; reagent strip urinalysis